 The examination is administered under the supervision of the Court Services Office of the AO.
 The AO, in turn, contracts with specialists in court interpretation and language testing for development and administration of the examination.
 See Part 6 of this handbook entitled, “Who is involved in the Development and Administration of the FCICE?” for more information.
 Additional information about the FCICE is also available at www.ncsc.org/fcice.

 Practice Tests for both the Written and Oral Examinations are available to candidates as part of this handbook in Parts 7 and 8 respectively.
 Both exams are shorter than an actual examination.

 The Practice Tests were developed at the same time and in the same way as the relevant operational examinations that are still in use, and were designed to be equivalent to the operational forms except that the Practice Tests are shorter.
 The Practice Tests include representative items from all sections of the equivalent operational forms for that phase, but the operational examinations are routinely reviewed and modified whereas the Practice Tests are not.

-If candidates doubt that they are ready to pass the oral examination, they should seriously consider whether to register for the written examination, since in order to become federally certified, one must pass both the written and the oral examination.
-The operational exams have 100 items in the English section and 100 items in the Spanish section.
-The practice test has 80 items in each section.
+If candidates doubt that they are ready to pass the Oral Examination, they should seriously consider whether to register for the Written Examination, since in order to become federally certified, one must pass both the Written and the Oral examination.